This policy covers all Arc Members. For this policy, an Arc Member includes all current Members, Alumni and Associate Members.

 - Information about your university degree (including your faculty, attendance pattern, whether you're a local or international student, and the year you started Uni)

-We usually do not collect sensitive information about our members but will do so only if the information is reasonably necessary for one or more of our functions or activities and we have your consent or we are required or authorised by Australian law to do so.
+We usually do not collect sensitive information about our members but will do so when required or authorised by law, or where you consent to provide this information.

 In the unlikely event we have to source sensitive information about you, we will do so in accordance with the Australian Privacy Principles and with other laws such as NSW and Commonwealth Anti-Discrimination Laws.

-Your personal information will only be collected by Arc for us to be able to ensure that we are providing targeted, appropriate and useful services to our members, and we will only collect information about you that is necessary to perform our functions and activities.
-Personal information is primarily collected directly from you when you fill out and submit one of our Arc membership forms, including online using the OrgSync membership system.
+Your personal information will only be collected by Arc for us to ensure we are providing targeted, appropriate and useful services to our members, and we will only collect information about you that is necessary to perform our functions and activities.
+Personal information is primarily collected directly from you when you fill out and submit one of our Arc membership forms, including any online membership systems we may use.
 We may also collect personal information when you contact us via telephone, mail, fax, e-mail, or through our website.
-In certain circumstances, sensitive information may be collected when required by law, or where you consent to provide this information.
-Some of the services we offer to members, such as our Student Support Service, may typically involve a significant amount of personal and sensitive information being disclosed to and held by, a specific department of Arc.
-This information is considered strictly confidential and is not shared by the department and nor is it collected by the Membership Coordinator.
+Personal information may also be collected if you complete an Arc student survey.

-In the event that we receive unsolicited personal information about you that we did not take any active step to receive, we will destroy or de-identify the information as soon as practicable.
+In the event that we receive unsolicited personal information about you that we did not take any active steps to receive, we will deal with it according to the Australian Privacy Principle 4.

 We will only use your personal information in accordance with the Australian Privacy Principles.
 These principles let us use your information for the purposes for which it is collected.
 When you provide personal information to Arc as a member, this means your personal information may be disclosed to or used in connection with:

-The planning, improvement and actual provision of Arc services by the Membership Coordinator and other relevant employees of Arc (i.e. including those people associated with Arc who would legitimately be entitled to have it disclosed to them)
+- The planning, improvement and actual provision of Arc services by the Marketing and Membership Manager and other relevant employees of Arc (i.e. including those people associated with Arc who would legitimately be entitled to have it disclosed to them).

-Allowing us to keep you updated on Arc's upcoming events and important news such as election and AGM notices
+- Allowing us to keep you updated on Arc's upcoming events and important news such as elections and AGM notices.

-Internal purposes such as auditing, research and data analysis to enable Arc to improve its services for members; and
+- Internal purposes such as auditing, research and data analysis to enable Arc to improve its services for members.

 You have the option of interacting with us anonymously or using a pseudonym, however in situations where this is impracticable and we are not provided with the information, we will be limited in our ability to provide you with particular services and Arc membership in general.

-Subject to some exceptions which are set out in the Australian Privacy Principles (Principle 12), an Arc member can gain access to the personal information we hold about them by submitting their request to the Membership Coordinator in writing, or via their OrgSync (online membership) account.
+Subject to some exceptions which are set out in the Australian Privacy Principles (Principle 12), an Arc member can gain access to the personal information we hold about them by submitting their request to the Arc in writing, or via their online membership account.